oyvind-ege/tic-tac-toe-rust/README.md

 3. The AI will automatically make its move (Y)
 4. Type `help` to see the board layout
 5. Type `exit` to quit the game

-## What I Want to Build Next

-The way I structured things should make these additions pretty straightforward:

-- **Game Restart**: Let players start a new game without exiting
-- **Network Play**: Add remote multiplayer (this one might be tricky!)
-- **Better AI**: Implement alpha-beta pruning to make minimax faster
-- **GUI Version**: Maybe try Bevy or another Rust graphics library
-- **Save Games**: Serialize game state so you can resume later